beejjorgensen/bgc/src/bgc_part_0200_var_stat.md

 The reason I'm bringing all this up is twofold:

-1. It's going to make it easier to understand pointers later.
+1. It's going to make it easier to understand pointer variables later---they're variables that hold the address of other variables!
 2. Also, it's going to make it easier to understand pointers later.

 So a variable is a name for some data that's stored in memory at some